MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M06L01_Cloud_flows.md

 You are a Power Platform functional consultant and have been assigned to the Fabrikam project for the next stage of the project.

 In this practice lab, you change an existing approvals flow and add error handling.
 You will also set the value of the environment variable used by the flow.
 You will also create a new flow to automatically set the actual end date on projects.
+You will call a Power Automate cloud flow from a canvas app.

 ## Exercise 1 – Edit approval cloud flow